Updated: Nov 16

-In reality 'The grass is never greener on the other side, the grass withers and rots on both sides of the fence, unless it is properly maintained and cared for.
+In reality 'The grass is never greener on the other side, the grass withers and rots on both sides of the fence unless it is properly maintained and cared for.

-Real life relationships aren't always easy.
+Real-life relationships aren't always easy.
 More often than not they a precarious balance of two egos; two lots of opinions and emotions balanced against the ever-increasing pressures of life.
-Healthy relationships are not perfect, they are a two-way street which both parties are responsible for monitoring and maintaining.
+Healthy relationships are not perfect, they are a two-way street in which both parties are responsible for monitoring and maintaining.
 Romantic relationships, like any other; can become tedious and difficult at times.
 The 'honeymoon' period that often presents itself as I have described it in phase 1, usually lasts for a few months before reality kicks in and both parties settle into their individual roles which may start to feel mundane over time.
 For this reason, it’s really important that both parties are committed from the outset.

-Respect, Trust, Equality, Honesty, Compassion and Compromise.
+Mutual Respect, Trust, Equality, Honesty, Compassion, and Compromise.

 There is only one thing worse than a loveless relationship; when there is love on one side only!

 When we have experienced a traumatic event, we may become guilty of 'assuming or expecting' others to understand how we are feeling and why are responding the way we are.
 We may assume the other person in the relationship knows why we flinch, panic, jump or lash out - when in reality, they may have absolutely no idea.
-As a result the ingredients that make up the basis of a relationship are called into question by the other party.
+As a result, the ingredients that make up the basis of a relationship are called into question by the other party.
 Even if both parties have experienced trauma, similar situations do not amount to the same experience, as individuals we each experience and respond to things differently.
-Which is why the person-centred approach underpins all my work.
+Which is why the person-centered approach underpins all my work.

 "We see things as we are rather than as they are" (Anais Nin).

-An excuse often offered by a narcissist for their callous and cruel behaviour, is how they themselves have fallen victim at the hands of another; and this may well be the case.
-However, every person is responsible for their actions and how their actions impact on others; having once been a victim is no excuse for creating another one.
+An excuse often offered by a narcissist for their callous and cruel behaviour is how they themselves have fallen victim at the hands of another; and this may well be the case.
+However, every person is responsible for their actions and how their actions impact others; having once been a victim is no excuse for creating another one.
 We each have a responsibility to ourselves, to ensure we understand and manage the adversity we experience, to ensure the cycle doesn't continue.